DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 For department heads such as the cinematographer or costume designer, table-reads are important to spot any issues related to their vision.

-The next example is from Disney’s live-action movie Beauty and the Beast (2017), based on the animated version of the same name from 1991.
+The next example is from Disney’s live-action movie Beauty and the Beast (2017), which is based on the animated version of the same name from 1991.
 The live-action adaptation stars Emma Watson, Dan Stevens, Luke Evans, and more.

 The last example is a virtual table read from Family Guy (1999-) Episode 350, including cast Seth MacFarlane, Alex Borstein, Mila Kunis, Seth Green, and executive producers Rich Appel, Alec Sulkin, and Kara Vallow.